Trauma Therapy and EMDR for Women

 Creating a safe place for you to explore your thoughts and feelings

 Therapy and the process of change can feel emotionally risky.
 You’re facing thoughts and feelings that you hesitate to talk about openly, or are struggling with symptoms and behaviors that are difficult to understand.
-I take an active role in our conversations, and also listen with an open mind to the problems you are facing, without blame or judgment.
+I take an active role in our conversations, and also listen with an open mind to the problems you’re facing, without blame or judgment.

 Encouraging you to be curious about yourself and the concerns that bring you therapy

-Therapy involves taking a hard look at yourself and your experiences in a questioning, curious way.
+When something is confusing and doesn’t make sense, getting really curious about is a great place to begin.
 Creating a better understanding of yourself is an important part of what will guide the steps you need to take to improve your relationship with yourself and the people most important to you.
 I'll collaborate with you to explore and understand what's lead to the struggles you're facing, and how to help you move toward psychological growth, and emotional and behavioral change.

 Making Meaningful Changes

 What kind of change are you looking for?
 In therapy, change means many things.
 Common goals include developing a better understanding and acceptance of yourself; coming to terms with your past and engaging in your present; improving your relationships with family, friends and co-workers; learning to speak up for yourself; building on your coping skills to help manage your emotions and moods, and relief of unwanted symptoms.
 I'm here to help you figure out the kinds of changes that are meaningful to you, and to help you integrate those changes into your day to day living.